 The same streamlined, reliable Growth Chamber technology will be available in four different chamber sizes to meet the needs of most researchers:

-CUAES Reach-in chamber, 30-square-foot capacity: to be completed later in 2018.
-The chamber will have two growing levels, each with separate lighting.
+Cornell AES Reach-in chamber, 30-square-foot capacity: this larger reach-in chamber was completed in 2019.
+It has two growing levels, each with separate lighting.

-CUAES Step-in chamber, with an estimated 45-square-foot capacity: anticipated year of completion: 2019.
+Cornell AES Step-in chamber, with an estimated 45-square-foot capacity: this chamber will be half the size of the large walk-in chamber.
 It will have adjustable shelves and humidity control.

 Contact information: Nick Van Eck